mcandre/octane/README.md

 octane intercepts and transforms MIDI signals.
 This is convenient to solve communication gaps between devices.

-For example, a Bastl microGranny sampler and a KORG SQ-1 sequencer both speak MIDI, but there is no overlap for the too-low pitch range for microGranny control signals and too-high SQ-1 note signals.
+For example, a Bastl microGranny sampler and a KORG SQ-1 sequencer may both _technically_ speak MIDI.
+Unfortunately, sampler's CC control signal range is too low for the sequencer to trigger.

-That's where octane steps in. octane can shift the output from one set of devices up or down, into a more comfortable range to be processed by other devices.
+That's where octane steps in. octane can shift notes up or down into a custom range.
+Now the sequencer is able to trigger the sampler, via octane.

-By default, octane copies data from all available IN devices to all available OUT devices.
-Optional `-in`, `-out` flags can narrow the mapping.

-octane is free and open source: fork it to introduce your own creative MIDI tweaks!

 # DOWNLOAD